-- For highly critical applications, a triple offset butterfly valve is used.
+- For highly critical applications, a triple-offset butterfly valve is used.
 The third offset is in between the disc and seat contact axis.
-This design results in minimal seat contact thus very less wear and highly efficient.
+This design results in minimal seat contact thus very less wear and is highly efficient.

 Lug Type Butterfly valve

 The lug-style butterfly valve (Fig. 2) designs have threaded lugs outside the valve body.
 Using two sets of studs, the valve is connected with piping flanges.
 One end of the line can be disconnected without affecting the other side since each flange has its own bolts.